 If you have yet to start the process, that’s okay, educating yourself about the process and the options available is a great first step!
-ExitGuide has a library of free resources available and sites such as the SBA provide other free resources to exit planning.
+ExitGuide has a library of free resources available and sites such as the SBA provide other free resources tohelp you create your own exit strategy.

 Preparing For The Unexpected Can Make A Big Difference

-When business is going well, thinking about negative events is probably the last thing on your mind.
+It is hard to have a sense of urgency when business is going well, thinking about an exit is probably the last thing on your mind.
 After all, you probably have insurance to cover accidents or an event such as a fire.
 While insurance is helpful, it may not cover other effects associated with life events such as a health issue that may leave you incapacitated and unable to run the business or generate a need for cash to cover unplanned medical bills.
 No one likes to think about such events but they do happen and if you cannot operate the business you may need to exit quickly.
 In a situation such as this, knowing what the business is worth and the information you need to prepare to exit can make a huge difference.

 By the year 2030, every one of the 74 million baby boomers will be over the age of 65, and with age comes the increase in health-related issues.
 Preparing for the future when you are in good health is one of the best things you can do for yourself.
 In the event that employees or family members need to assist in this process, they too will appreciate having a plan to follow for exiting the business.

 Planning Ahead Allows You To Take Proactive Steps To Maximize Valuation

 A number of studies on small business owners indicate that approximately 40% of financial assets are in their small business.
 If you have a clear understanding of what your business is worth today and a plan to increase the value of your business to meet your retirement goals, congratulations.
 You are in a very small minority.
 The time to get a valuation is not when you are planning to exit in a few weeks or months but well in advance.
 This allows you to understand where the business is today and create a plan to increase the value over time.